ManiVaultStudio/JupyterPlugin/README.md

 ## Usage

-You can use any local python environment (currently restricted to 3.11) with this plugin to interact with ManiVault.
+You can use any local python environment with this plugin to interact with ManiVault.
 You need to provide a path to a python interpreter in the ManiVault settings for this.
 When starting the plugin (via the toolbar on the bottom), you are asked to provide a path the the python environment.
 Alternatively, go to `File` -> `Settings` -> `Plugin: Jupyter Launcher` -> `Python interpreter` and navigate to your local python interpreter.
 (These can be the same as used for building or any other).